ksoclabs/terraform-aws-ksoc-connect/README.md

 ## Usage

-This module requires you to obtain a set of API credentials from KSOC (access_key/secret) and also needs your Ksoc account id.
+This module requires you to obtain a set of cloud api credentials from KSOC (access_key/secret).
+It will use those credentials to connect your AWS account to your KSOC account.

-When running the module you need to be authenticated against your target AWS account.
-See [examples](examples) directory for more information.
+The module needs an AWS provider to be configured.
+It will create an IAM Role called `ksoc-connect`.
+The IAM Role has the AWS default `ReadOnlyAccess` policy attached.
+The Role allows `ksoc-connector` in KSOC's AWS account to assume the role.

+When the `ksoc-connect` Role is created, it will be added to your KSOC account through the `ksoc_aws_register` resource.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements